OOI Data Labs: 2025 Pilot Testing & Pedagogy Workshop

 • Monday (Day 2): New participants learn about the OOI and how to use data effectively in their teaching.
 Lesson authors work on reviewing and finalizing their new activities.

 • Tuesday (Day 3): All participants pilot test the new lesson collection.
-Deep dives (field trips and presentations) on ocean acidification and wildfire impacts on the ocean will inspire participants to .
+Deep dives (field trips and presentations) on ocean acidification and forest fire impacts on the ocean will inspire participants to develop complete “learning cycle” driven lesson plans.

-• Wednesday (Day 4): Participants share hands-on activities, suggest strategies to supplement Data Labs activities, .
+• Wednesday (Day 4): Participants share hands-on activities and discuss strategies supplement the Data Labs collection.

 Workshop Agenda